The value of a Jesuit education

 Exciting Wolf Pack athletics

-Loyola intercollegiate athletes compete in the National Association for Intercollegiate Athletics (NAIA) Division I in men and women’s basketball, competitive cheer/dance, cross-country, golf, swimming, tennis, track & field, women’s volleyball, and men’s baseball.
+Loyola intercollegiate athletes compete in the National Association for Intercollegiate Athletics (NAIA) Division I in men’s and women’s basketball, competitive cheer/dance, cross-country, golf, swimming, tennis, and track & field, plus women’s volleyball and men’s baseball.
 More than one-third of our students compete in and enjoy more than 30 club and intramural sports.

 National recognition—America’s Best Colleges